suhaimanwar/suhaimanwar/README.md

 My work spans real world systems, high quality client projects, and tools used across multiple countries.

 I have created and shipped impactful projects, including:
-- **Image Adjuster**. a widely used online image processing tool used in 30+ countries
+- **Image Adjuster Online** - a widely used online image processing tool used in 30+ countries
 - **Full stack platforms** built with modern architectures and deployed for real users
 - **Complete client solutions** designed, developed, and optimized for performance